 Added to that, adept delegators also generated 33% greater revenue than those with poor delegation skills.

 The point here is clear: entrepreneurs, small business owners, and CEOs in general need to learn to entrust pieces of their business to others in order for it to grow.

-And that includes marketing.
+And that includes digital marketing.

-- Writing great copy
+- Writing persuasive and visually engaging copy

-- Designing engaging graphics
+- Designing landing pages that convert and engaging graphics

 - Targeting the right audiences